rotembr/Cloud-Land/backend/README.md

 ## Deploying the sample to IBM Cloud

 1. Download the **backend** folder.
-2. Open the _credentials.json_ file and paste your platform API key.
+2. Open the [credentials.json](/backend/credentials.json) file and paste your platform API key.
-3. Open the _manifest_ file and change the domain according to the region your App ID service is deployed, and your App ID service name under **services**.
-4. Open terminal at the **backend** folder and run: bx push.
+3. Open terminal at the **backend** folder and run: _bx push_.
-5. Open the browser and go to: _https://cloud-land-backend.ng.bluemix.net_
+4. Open the browser and go to: _https://cloud-land-backend.ng.bluemix.net_

 Note:
 If your App ID service is not deployed on US region:
-1. Go to [manifest.yml](/Cloud-Land/backend/manifest.yml) and change the _domain_ property according to the region your App ID service is deployed.
+1. Go to [manifest.yml](/backend/manifest.yml) and change the _domain_ property according to the region your App ID service is deployed.
 2. Change the the **Custom Landing pages** accordingly.